 To verify an email address before a form is submitted, teams can use our Email Validator widget, which sends a verification code to a form respondent’s inbox to ensure it’s a real email address.
 We also have widgets, such as XVerify, that validate email addresses.

-Another option is to verify an email after a form is submitted by using our Submission Verifier app.
-With this app, form respondents can submit their form but will need to verify their email immediately afterward.
+Another option is to verify an email after a form is submitted by using our Submission Verifier.
+With this feature, form respondents can submit their form but will need to verify their email immediately afterward.

-If your team prefers to be notified about form submissions all at once, then be sure to check out our Daily Digest app.
+If you prefer to be notified about form submissions in one email, check out our Digest Emails feature.

-With this app, teams can opt to receive an overview of their submissions on a daily, weekly, or monthly basis.
-That way, their inboxes aren’t flooded with notifications, yet they never miss out on what’s happening.
+With Digest Emails, you can opt to receive an overview of your submissions on a daily, weekly, or monthly basis.
+That way, your inbox isn’t flooded with notifications, yet you never miss out on what’s happening.

 Syncing your forms with an email marketing solution saves tons of time by helping you manage email contacts, update subscriber information, and more.